openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 Datapoint Types (DPTs) define how the content of a KNX telegram is interpreted.

 The following table is a complete list of DPTs currently supported by openHAB.
-OpenHAB supports all DPTs supported by the corresponding release of Calimero library, plus a few [specific additions](#special-dpts).
+OpenHAB supports all DPTs supported by the corresponding release of the Calimero library, plus a few [specific additions](#special-dpts).

 The default mapping is given, however DPTs can be overwritten.
-KNX frames do not contain information about the encoding or DPT, so and DPT with a compatible byte size and a useful encoding can be used.
+KNX frames do not contain information about the encoding or DPT, so any DPT with a compatible byte size and a useful encoding can be used.
 A good example for this are bitfields represented as String which are mapped to a DPT of DecimalType for handling in rules.
 For more details, see the KNX specification (section 3.7.2, System Specifications, Interworking, Datapoint Types).

 In case a missing DPT or subtype is needed, there is a good chance that a DPT of matching size and DecimalType is found.
-Further DPTs and subtypes may be added later once implemented and released in [Calimero library](https://github.com/calimero-project/calimero-core).
+Further DPTs and subtypes may be added later once implemented and released in the [Calimero library](https://github.com/calimero-project/calimero-core).

 | DPT             | Primary openHAB type (things) (items with UOM)     | Remark                            |
 |-----------------|----------------------------------------------------|-----------------------------------|